CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ## Deferred Clustered Rendering

 Deferred rendering capitalizes on the wasteful overdraw done by naive rendering, whereby fragments of objects may be shaded and then discarded due to being occluded by other objects closer to the camera.
-It works by running multiple render passes; typically, the first pass processes the scene's geometry and writes stores relevant data (depth, albedos, normals, etc.).
+It works by running multiple render passes; typically, the first pass processes the scene's geometry and stores relevant data (depth, albedos, normals, etc.).
 Notably, the first pass does not calculate any lighting.
 Thus, any fragments that get discarded did not waste precious compute on calculating lighting.
 The second pass uses the data stored from the first pass and does the lighting calculations, effectively decoupling geometry from lights.

 Alone, deferred rendering is not a novel concept.
-In the project, though, I implement and test it with clustering.
+In this project, though, I implement and test it with clustering.

 Since we've already seen how clustering works, lets look at some visualizations of the buffers output by the first pass of deferred rendering: